Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Public transport analysis indicates that as of 2021, there are 75 active transport stops operating within Swansea.
-These stops offer a mix of bus services, with 22 individual routes collectively providing 509 weekly passenger trips.
-Transport accessibility is rated excellent, with residents typically located 114 meters from the nearest stop.
-In this primarily residential area, most residents commute outward, with the car being the dominant mode at 94%.
-Vehicle ownership averages 1.2 per dwelling, which is below the regional average.
-According to the 2021 Census, some 19.2% of residents work from home, a figure that may reflect COVID-19 conditions.
+Public transport analysis shows 75 active transport stops operating within Swansea, consisting of a mix of buses.
+These stops are served by 22 individual routes, collectively providing 509 weekly passenger trips.
+Transport accessibility is rated excellent, with residents typically located 114 meters from the nearest transport stop.
+Most residents commute outward due to the primarily residential nature of the area.
+Car remains the dominant mode of transport at 94%.
+Vehicle ownership averages 1.2 per dwelling, below the regional average.

+According to the 2021 Census, some 19.2% of residents work from home, which may reflect COVID-19 conditions.
 Service frequency averages 72 trips per day across all routes, equating to approximately 6 weekly trips per individual stop.

 Frequently Asked Questions - Transport